When are municipal elections?

 Attend the municipal orientation session for newly-elected officials

-- The Municipal Affairs branch will host an orientation session soon after the election.
+- The Municipal Affairs branch will host an orientation session on December 1, 2018.
 The session reviews your responsibilities on council and other requirements of councils under the Municipal Government Act.

 - The session will also allow you to meet and network with other newly-elected or returning officials from other municipalities.